-The sauce contains a very low level of carbs, so the Keto lovers should be happy with that.
+The sauce contains a very low level of carbs, so Keto lovers should be happy with that.
 My main concern is the amount of sodium/salt, so I wouldn’t use it in large quantities.

 Why is Worcestershire sauce so popular?

 It’s just a guess, but I think the flavor that incorporates a tangy, savory, sweet, and salty combination makes it an easy choice as cooks try to figure out how to bring out the natural flavor in so many foods.
-Some people swear by the flavor added if you use anchovies, I’m just not real fond of fish, let alone the really strong flavor of anchovies.
+Some people swear by the flavor added if you use anchovies, I’m just not fond of fish, let alone the really strong flavor of anchovies.